hansamadev/hansamadev/README.md

 ###

-<h6 align="left">I'm a dedicated web developer with a deep interest in engineering, particularly in the field of vehicle mechanics.
-My focus extends to a variety of topics such as drone racing cars, internal combustion engines, and electric motors.
-I’m constantly learning and improving my skills in Python and C# to better understand the technical aspects of these fields and to contribute to innovative solutions in automotive and racing technologies.<br><br>In addition to my development work, I am highly skilled in Adobe Photoshop and After Effects.
-These tools allow me to create detailed and professional visual content, from stunning graphic designs to dynamic animations and video effects.
-I use my knowledge of these programs to enhance both the user interfaces I develop and to work on personal creative projects related to motorsports and technology.<br><br>With a strong foundation in programming and a passion for vehicles and motorsports, I am excited to merge my interests in technology and engineering to create innovative solutions in these fields.</h6>
+<h6 align="left">I'm a web developer, but I also work on vehicle engines, UAVs, and electronic/software systems.
+I develop web applications and motor-related software using Python, combining my engineering knowledge with software development.
+Additionally, I have advanced skills in Adobe Photoshop and After Effects, allowing me to create professional designs and video edits for both technical and creative projects.
 ###

 <div align="center">